 the Great Western Schism ended.
 Resisting pleas from Germany and Avignon to dwell there, he took residence in Rome in 1420.

 He failed to mount a crusade against the followers of Hus.

-COLONNA FAMILY CONTROLLED
+COLONNA FAMILY CONTROLLED THE PAPACY

-1431-1447: Eugenius IV (France-England war ended 1443):
+151. 1431-1447: Eugenius IV (France-England war ended 1443):

 In 1435 the Council of Basel ended annual papal taxes and limited the power of the papacy.
 The Council elected antipope Felix

 V in 1439.
-Eugenius had to flee the Colonnas (who had taken over the Papal States in 1434) and hide in Florence from 1434 to1443.
+Eugenius had to flee the Colonnas (who had taken over the Papal States in 1434) and hide in Florence from 1434

+to 1443.
 Much happened during the reign of Eugenius IV including disputes with the Greek Orthodox Church.
 In 1444 a crusade

 152. 1447-1455: Nicholas V was a good pope.
-The Eastern Roman Empire and Constantinople fell to the Muslim Turns in 1453.
+The Eastern Roman Empire and Constantinople fell to the Muslim Turks in